 The pre-made templates offer a wide variety of meeting examples for you to follow and edit as you see fit.
 You also have the ability to create and save your own templates for yourself or for the Organization to use.
 You can make one from scratch or base it off a current template offered by Officevibe.
 Once you've finished customizing it, you can click on Save as a template, where you have the option to save it as a personal or public template:

 Once saved, you will be able to find it again in the template section when you are ready to schedule your next 1-1 meeting!

-All of the templates shared for everyone in the organization can be found under "From my Organization" and your personal templates can be found in "My Templates".
+All the templates shared for everyone in the organization can be found under "From my Organization," and your personal templates can be found in "My Templates".

 Step 2: Add Talking Points in Collaboration with the Team Member

 On this page, you can give a title to the Agenda, add talking points, and set the date of the meeting.

 Not quite sure how to plan for your 1-on-1?
 We have got you covered and have included some suggested talking points to ease the process.
 You and the team member can access the talking points by clicking on Suggestions.

 Our suggested talking points were created in collaboration with neuropsychologists who use neuroscience to improve engagement, relationships at work, and team performance.

 These conversation tips touch on team and individual goals as well as engagement-related topics with the goal of generating deeper manager-team member conversations that drive greater role clarity, trusting relationships, and continuous alignment.

 The Team members will also have access to the Collaborative Agenda to add talking points, ensuring all desired topics are addressed in their 1-on-1 meeting.
 This will allow the Member to contribute to their own development and allow both the Member and Manager to prepare in advance.